soedinglab/MMseqs2/README.md

 The output can be customized with the `--format-output` option e.g. `--format-output "query,target,qaln,taln"` returns the query and target accession and the pairwise alignments in tab separated format.
 You can choose many different [output columns](https://github.com/soedinglab/mmseqs2/wiki#custom-alignment-format-with-convertalis).

 ### Taxonomy
-The `easy-taxonomy` workflow can be used assign sequences taxonomical labels.
-It performs a search against a target sequence databases and computes the lowest common ancestor of all equal scoring top hits (default).
-Other assignment options are available through `--lca-mode`.
+The `easy-taxonomy` workflow can be used to assign sequences taxonomical labels.
+It performs a search against a sequence database with taxonomy information (seqTaxDb), chooses the most representative sets of aligned target sequences according to different strategies (according to `--lca-mode`) and computes the lowest common ancestor among those.

         mmseqs createdb examples/DB.fasta targetDB
         mmseqs createtaxdb targetDB tmp
         mmseqs createindex targetDB tmp
         mmseqs easy-taxonomy examples/QUERY.fasta targetDB alnRes tmp

-In default `createtaxdb` assigns every sequence with a Uniprot accession to a taxonomical identifier and downloads the NCBI taxonomy.
+By default, `createtaxdb` assigns a Uniprot accession to a taxonomical identifier to every sequence and downloads the NCBI taxonomy.
 We also support [BLAST](https://github.com/soedinglab/MMseqs2/wiki#create-a-sequence-database-with-taxonomic-information-from-an-existing-blast-database), [SILVA](https://github.com/soedinglab/MMseqs2/wiki#create-a-sequence-database-with-taxonomic-information-for-silva) or [custom taxonomical](https://github.com/soedinglab/MMseqs2/wiki#manually-annotate-a-sequence-database-with-taxonomic-information) databases.

 Read more about the [taxonomy format](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-format) and the [classification](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-assignment-using-mmseqs-taxonomy) in our user guide.